k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/06_web_services/02_create_and_deploy_a_web_service.md

 ### Deploying a Web Service

-NTT -> Deployed into Fabric.
+ Deployed into Fabric.

 Present:
 - [Deploy Web Service from Fabric Studio](/articles/15_web_services_and_graphit/07_deploy_web_services.md).

-NTT -> Validate that the Web Service has been deployed:
+ Validate that the Web Service has been deployed:

 1. Log into Fabric.
 2. Execute: